 What can I expect when I go and see the dietitian?

-Your doctor may have suggested that you visit a dietitian, or you may have decided that you want to speak to someone about healthy eating or your diet.
+Your doctor may have suggested that you visit a dietitian, or you may have decided that you want to speak to someone about your diet.
 Working with a dietitian is the best way to get personal advice about food and lifestyle choices that can affect your health.
 We will help you identify eating habits and patterns, answer any questions about food or nutrient needs, and give you knowledge and skills to help you make the most out of your food choices.